 Financial assets consist of cash and bank balances, trade receivables, due from related parties and deposits and other receivables.
-Financial liabilities consist of trade and other payables and due to related party.
+Financial liabilities consist of trade and other payables.

 As at the reporting date, financial assets and financial liabilities approximate their carrying values.